mschn/wissl/README.md

 To run, either click on the file `wissl.jar` using a file explorer, or run the command `java -jar wissl.jar`.

-Then, simply point you browser to `http://localhost:8080/` and login using admin:admin as default credentials.
-You should then be able to add music and create new users using the web interface.
+A web browser should open.
+If it does not, simply point it to `http://localhost:8080/`.
+You will be asked to create a new administrator account.
+When this is done, you can go to the 'Admin' section to add music to you library.

 Wissl runs by default on port 8080, which can be tuned by editing the file `config.ini`.